SegVol: Universal and Interactive Volumetric Medical Image Segmentation: Methodology

-\paragraph{Mask decoder} After obtaining the image embedding $\bm{z}_\text{image}$, prompt embedding $\bm{z}_{\text{prompt}}$ and text embedding $\bm{z}_{\text{text}}$, we input them to the mask decoder and predict the mask $\bm{p}=\mathcal{F}_{\text{MD}}(\bm{z}_\text{image}, \bm{z}_{\text{prompt}}, \bm{z}_{\text{text}}, \bm{\theta}_{\text{MD}})$.
-We use self-attention and cross-attention\cite{vaswani2023attention} in two directions to blend the image embedding and prompt embedding, and then employ the transposed convolutions and interpolation operations to generate masks.
-Since the text embedding is the key to universal segmentation and it is also harder to learn the correlation between text and volumetric regions, we reinforce the text information by introducing a parallel text input $\bm{z}_{\text{text}}$ beside the joint prompt embedding $\bm{z}_\text{prompt}$.
-We further compute a similarity matrix between the up-scaled embedding from the transposed convolution output and the text embedding in the mask decoder.
-The element-wise multiplication of the similarity matrix with the mask prediction is applied before interpolation, after which the model outputs the masks.
+After obtaining the image embedding and prompt embedding, we input them into the mask decoder and predict the mask.
+We use self-attention and cross-attention in two directions to fuse the image embedding and prompt embedding, and then employ the transposed convolutions and interpolation operations to generate masks.
+Since text embedding is the key to universal segmentation and it is also challenging to learn the correlation between text and volumetric regions, we enhance the text information by introducing a parallel text input branch beside the joint prompt embedding.